haematool/haematool.github.io/docs/about.md

 My research focuses on the **recognition of blood cells** through **deep learning** approaches, collaborating with computer science experts.
 This research aims to enhance laboratory practices, especially in the detection of **sickle-shaped red blood cells** in blood smears.

 Beyond my medical work, I have also established a statistical analysis platform hosted on a **DigitalOcean server**, where I assist colleagues in analyzing medical data.
-Feel free to explore my projects on this website **Statify**.
+Feel free to explore my projects on this website.

 ---